Temporary Custody in Wisconsin

 Both parties come prepared with how they think the order should look.
 They each have a short time to give arguments proving why their side is correct.
 Then, after the hearing, the court official makes a decision and issues an order.

 It’s important to get a good temporary order because the temporary order can turn into the final order if it works out during the case.
-This is one reason why it's important to have an attorney from Sterling Law Offices on your side from the beginning.
+This is one reason why it's important to have an attorney from Sterling Lawyers on your side from the beginning.

 Temporary Custody Laws